fdeross/Help-Docs/README.md

 - Capitalize the names of Help Scout-specific features.
 “Workflows, Beacon, Docs”
 - Capitalize the names of third-party applications.
 - Avoid nouns, verbs, and adjectives ending in -ing.
 “Manage Account Security” not “Managing Account Security”
 - Titles are always simple statements, never questions.
-“Edit Customer Profiles” not “How do I edit customer profiles?”
+“Edit Customer Profiles” or "How to Edit Customer Profiles" not “How do I edit customer profiles?”

 #### Introductions